The Children’s Own School Experience

 3:00 – 5:00 pm After School Program

-• The After School Program typically involves a snack, more traditional open-ended activities, and additional playground time.
+• The After School Program typically involves a snack, open-ended activities, and additional time outdoors.

 “COS’s Montessori curriculum has not only helped develop skills, but also has made our child more independent.”